eBay/modanet/README.md

 **ModaNet** is a street fashion images dataset consisting of annotations related to RGB images.
 ModaNet provides multiple polygon annotations for each image.
 This dataset is described in a technical paper with the title [`ModaNet: A Large-Scale Street Fashion Dataset with Polygon Annotations`](https://arxiv.org/pdf/1807.01394.pdf).
 Each polygon is associated with a label from 13 meta fashion categories.
 The annotations are based on images in the [PaperDoll image set](https://github.com/kyamagu/paperdoll/tree/master/data/chictopia), which has only a few hundred images annotated by the superpixel-based tool.
 The contribution of ModaNet is to provide new and extra **polygon** annotations for the images.

+Thanks to the [EvalAI team](https://evalAI.cloudcv.org), we have [ModaNet challenge leaderboard](https://evalai.cloudcv.org/web/challenges/challenge-page/151), please submit your best results there.
+It provides leaderboards for semantic segmentation, instance segmentation, and object detection, all in [COCO-style](http://cocodataset.org).
+We also provide the per-class IOU score for semantic segmentation task in stdout File.
+You might need to register an account in EvalAI.

 ## Why we made ModaNet